Nepose/MAG_Software_Portal/README.md

 ./checkForUpdates.sh
 ```

-Nothing more to explain, it will just check and download latest version :)
+Nothing more to explain, it will just check and download latest version if you want :)

 ## Contribution